Curriculum Filter Results

 5. The Great Lakes support a broad diversity of life and ecosystems.

 Students will learn what lichen, moss, and fungus are as well as how they are important to the ecosystem and to humans.
+The curriculum download is a PDF including the lesson plan and all student materials.

 Details